fillefrans/ads.utilities/README.md

 * Files larger than 32KB are not cached on iPhone
 * Don't define functions more than once
 * Avoid DOM manipulation as far as possible
-* avoid jQuery's built-in PubSub for high-frequency events, as it relies on the DOM for callbacks
+* avoid jQuery's built-in PubSub for high-frequency events, as it relies on the DOM for callbacks (and see also [this](http://jsperf.com/pubsubjs-vs-jquery-custom-events/37))